There’s a hidden toxin in your kitchen and it’s not the water… it’s fluoride in cookware.

 Fluoride-Free & Safe Cookware

-Now to avoid confusion, each type of cookware will have my top picks and at the end, I’ll help you choose which one is best for you.
+Just make sure to read this carefully to avoid making a mistake.
+I’ll also have my top picks and at the end and I’ll help you choose which one is best for you.

 1. Cast Iron

-A great fluoride-free addition to your kitchen and my personal favorite.
+A great fluoride-free addition to your kitchen and my second favorite.

 These pans are so durable that they’ll be passed down from one generation to the next.